Data Centers in Washington DC

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are approximately $0.07/kWh, as of December 2024.
-This competitive pricing, particularly for a major urban center, helps control operational expenditures for high-density deployments.
-The local grid mix is primarily composed of imported electricity from the PJM Interconnection, which includes natural gas and nuclear sources.
+Average Cost Of Power: Industrial electricity is priced at $0.07/kWh as of December 2024.
+This rate is favorable for a major urban center and helps manage operational costs for dense compute environments.
+The energy mix consists largely of natural gas and nuclear power imported from the PJM interconnection.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The District offers a significant 15-year tax abatement for data center development projects.
-This incentive substantially lowers the long-term cost of building and operating digital infrastructure in the city.
+Tax Advantage For Data Centers: The District offers a significant financial benefit through a 15-year tax abatement program for data center campus developers.
+This incentive helps offset the higher costs of urban real estate and encourages long-term infrastructure investment.

 Natural Disaster Risk